marconneves/Cowmand/README.md

 - [ ] Commander Routes - Similar with Router of express, for use commands in other file.
 - [x] Validate errors Layers
 - [ ] Terminal - Add table console
-- [ ] Terminal - Add question on terminal
+- [x] Terminal - Add question on terminal
+- [ ] Terminal - Add option to hide a password

 ****
 This project is under the MIT license.
 See the [LICENSE][license-link] file for more details.